masak/strangelyconsistent-blog-posts/boxes-and-pebbles.markdown

     .Counterexample: [0 1]

-This is why QuickCheck-based testing is great; it not just tells us that something fails, it also tells gives us a *counterexample* by which we can see clearly *how* and *why* it fails.
+This is why QuickCheck-based testing is great; it not just tells us that something fails, it also gives us a *counterexample* by which we can see clearly *how* and *why* it fails.
 In this case, that 1 in there is not enough to save the hostage.
 Nor is it enough if that box gets another pebble.